Bastian Wolber & Laisse Tomber

 • Varieties: Pinot Noir, Mondeuse, Chardonnay, Aligoté, Riesling, Pinot Blanc, Sylvaner, Muscat

-• Viticulture: His own vineyards are farmed organically, with biodynamic methods (not certified).
-Purchased grapes are organic or biodynamic.
+• Viticulture: His own vineyards are farmed organically with biodynamic methods (not certified).

-• Vinification (whites): Whole clusters crushed by foot, vertical press, overnight decanting, fermentation and aging in barrel (no new wood), no or minimal SO2 addition only if needed.
+• Vinification (whites): Vinified and aged without added SO2, whole clusters crushed by foot, vertical press, settled overnight and decanted, ambient yeast fermentation and aging in used barrels, no fining or filtration, less than 10 ppm SO2 added before bottling.

 Born in Staufen im Breisgau, Germany, Bastian Wolber attended Rudolph Steiner schools until the age of 18.
 “We sewed and made wood products and were encouraged to give everything a shot,” he recalls.
 “There were no grades, only ‘reviews’ from teachers.
 It was super and made me feel confident.”
 However, he wanted to try something different from Steiner and studied Economics and German Tax Law – a route that he would soon discover did not fulfill his desire to create, explore, and connect with nature.